mhBahrami/CarND-Behavioral-Cloning-P3/README.md

 | :--------------------------------------: | :-------------------------------: |
 |           ![alt text][image10]           |       ![alt text][image11]        |

 Moreover, I didn't used every image even after dropping.
 For each frame there is **3 different version** for center, left, and right camera.
 I only used one out of three for each frame randomly.
-The chance of picking center-camera frame was **50 percent** and the other 2 frames **25** percent  each.
+The chance of picking center-camera frame was [**50 percent**](https://github.com/mhBahrami/CarND-Behavioral-Cloning-P3/blob/master/helper.py#L105) and the other 2 frames **25** percent  each ([here](https://github.com/mhBahrami/CarND-Behavioral-Cloning-P3/blob/master/helper.py#L111) & [here](https://github.com/mhBahrami/CarND-Behavioral-Cloning-P3/blob/master/helper.py#L117)).

 > Look at [`load_data_set()`](https://github.com/mhBahrami/CarND-Behavioral-Cloning-P3/blob/master/helper.py#L93) in `helper.py`.

 If the left-camera frame or the right-camera frame is selected the steering lane angel must be adjusted.
 I randomly selected a number between [`[0.20, 0.25]`](https://github.com/mhBahrami/CarND-Behavioral-Cloning-P3/blob/master/helper.py#L79) Then, I added it to and subtracted it from the steering value for the left and right frames respectively.
-In addition, I flipped the selected image to data set by **50%** chance to data set.
-To calculate steering angle for flipped frame I only multiplied the original frame's steering value by `-1.0`.
+In addition, I flipped the selected image to data set by [**50%** chance](https://github.com/mhBahrami/CarND-Behavioral-Cloning-P3/blob/master/helper.py#L86) to data set.
+To calculate steering angle for flipped frame I only multiplied the original frame's steering value by [`-1.0`](https://github.com/mhBahrami/CarND-Behavioral-Cloning-P3/blob/master/helper.py#L88).

 > Look at [`load_camera_data_set()`](https://github.com/mhBahrami/CarND-Behavioral-Cloning-P3/blob/master/helper.py#L69) in `helper.py`.